ThomasB123/Boggle/README.md

 ## Instructions

-To play the game, download this repository and uncompress.
+To play the game, download this repository and uncompress it.
 In the command line, go to the appropriate folder, the use 'python Boggle.py' ('python3 Boggle.py' is python3 is not your default version of python) to start the game.

 ## Libraries